 When you live off campus, you open yourself up to hundreds of housing options.
 One of your options is to live at home; if you want to stay with your family, read more information here.
 Otherwise, start your housing search.
 Apartments, studios, lofts, and rental houses come in many shapes and sizes.
 The search for the perfect place can be overwhelming, but you can easily focus your search if you concentrate on your needs and price range.

 How do I find off-campus housing in my budget?

 Students usually find off-campus housing on their own, without help from their college or university.
 They generally find living off campus to be more affordable than living on-campus housing.
 To reduce their estimated costs further, they find a roommate or two.
 Once they know the number of bedrooms they need, they look online, read the classifieds, and drive around nearby neighborhoods looking for “For Rent” signs.

 How do I make sure a landlord is reputable?

 If you find a place that might fit your needs, research your potential landlord.
 It’s important to lease from someone honest who follows up with your maintenance requests and doesn’t charge hefty fees for no reason.
-Reach out to neighbors and other students might know something about the landlord’s reputation.
+Reach out to neighbors and other students who might know something about the landlord’s reputation.
 You could even ask the landlord themself about their practices; landlords can sometimes provide references of their own from previous renters.
 If not, Google him or her or get an opinion from your school’s residential life office.
 Factor in the satisfaction rate of others when making your final decision.
 You don’t want to be caught having to move out of an apartment sooner than expected because your landlord defaulted on their mortgage payment or stuck with charges that the landlord refused to pay.

 How do I assess a potential apartment?